- Cash Flow Statement

 - The earnings per share (EPS) for a REIT, when compared to conventional stocks, will be naturally low or even negative.
 Thus, price-to-earnings (P/E ratio) of a REIT is not a favorable multiple while taking investment decisions should be considered a distant second metric while evaluating it.

-Differences between CFO and FFO
+Differences Between CFO and FFO

 - Cash flow as the name suggest calculates the total amount of cash and cash equivalents generated from the operations of a business.
 However, Funds from Operations (FFO) is a more important measure when it comes to real estate business as this measures compensate for one important component which is depreciation.

-- Since for real estate business, the value of properties always increases over the time, thus this isn’t an expense at all.
+- Since for real estate business, the value of properties always increases over time, thus this isn’t an expense at all.
 As per IRS, when businesses own long-term assets such as equipment, computers, and buildings, these assets have to be depreciated to reflect the current financial position.

 - However, when it comes to real estate, these properties don’t have a “shelf life” or in other words would never depreciate to a minimal value over the period.
 On the contrary, these assets would appreciate and therefore not counted as an expense to be charged to the income statement.